Heading to the Big Apple for the first time and looking for the perfect four day New York itinerary? Look no further!

 - Mobile phone/Camera for photos – I use the Sony A6000 which is a compact mirrorless camera that’s easy to use and takes great photos you can transfer to your mobile right away.
 Also, take an extra SD Card, New York is photogenic!

 - A plug adaptor – If you’re from outside of North America you’ll need one of these for your electronics.
-I love how this one has USD ports too!
+I love how this one has USB ports too!

-- A power bank to keep your devices going while you’re out all day – I have several of these ones.
+- A power bank or portable charger to keep your devices going while you’re out all day – I have several of these ones.

 Outfits & Accessories